raspberrypilearning/python-quick-reaction-game/worksheet.md

 ## Get player names

 Wouldn't it be better if the program told you who has won instead of just which button was pressed?
 For this, you need to find out the players' names.
-In Python you can use **input** for this.
+In Python, you can use **input** for this.

 1. To find out the names of the players you can use `input` to ask the players to type in their names.
-Underneath the imported libraries and modules type:
+Underneath the imported libraries and modules, type:

 	```python
 	left_name = input('left player name is ')